Hayes, Hillingdon: Industry

-During the First World War the EMI factories produced aircraft.
+During the First World War, the EMI factories produced aircraft.
 Charles Richard Fairey was seconded there for a short time, before setting up his own company, Fairey Aviation, which relocated in 1918 to a large new factory across the railway in North Hyde Road.
 Over 4,500 aircraft were subsequently produced here, but Fairey needed an airfield to test these aircraft and in 1928 secured a site in nearby Heathrow.
 This became the Great West Aerodrome, which was requisitioned by the Air Ministry in 1944.
 It was initially developed as a heavy-bomber base intended for Boeing B-29 Superfortresses, but when the Second World War ended in 1945, it was taken over by the Ministry of Aviation and became Heathrow Airport.

 In 1913, German bodybuilder and music hall performer Eugen Sandow – famous in his time as "Sandow the Great", a contender for the title of world's strongest man – opened a cocoa factory in Hayes.
 Sandow's fortunes plummeted in World War I. The Sandow Cocoa Company went into liquidation, and the building and assets passed to the Hayes Cocoa Company in 1916.
 Hayes Cocoa was owned by Swiss chocolate company Peter, Cailler, Kohler.

-In 1929 the Nestlé company bought out Peter, Cailler, Kohler and located its major chocolate and instant coffee works on the canal, adjacent to the railway east of the station; it was for many years the company's UK headquarters.
+In 1929, the Nestlé company bought out Peter, Cailler, Kohler and located its major chocolate and instant coffee works on the canal, adjacent to the railway east of the station; it was for many years the company's UK headquarters.
 The factory's elegant Art Deco façade was long a local landmark.
 The road that led to the factory was renamed Nestlé's Avenue (from Sandow Avenue, so-named after the German strongman); Sandow Crescent, a cul-de-sac off Nestlé's Avenue, remains.
 The Hayes Nestlé factory closed in 2014 at a cost of 230 jobs.
 Developers Segro bought the 30-acre Nestlé site in early 2015.

-Opposite Nestlé, on the other side of the canal, the Aeolian Company and its associates manufactured player pianos and rolls from just before World War I until the Great Depression.
+Opposite Nestlé, on the other side of the canal, the Aeolian Company and its associates manufactured pianolas and rolls from just before World War I until the Great Depression.
 That, and the increasing sophistication of the gramophone record market, led to its demise.
 Its facilities were subsequently used by, among others, Kraft Foods and Wall's, a meat processor and ice cream manufacturer.
 Only one of the Aeolian Company's striking Edwardian buildings remains.
 Designed by notable English architect Walter Cave, Benlow Works (post-World War II owner Benny Lowenthal renamed the factory after himself) on Silverdale Road is a four-storey structure with Diocletian windows on the top floor.
 It is Grade II listed.